rileysamuelhuston/netbeanz/src/chapter_2/process-vs-product.md

 ![Alt text](/images/perfect-days-reading.png "Perfect Days 45:18–45:27")

 Ohh, gods below!
 I really want to be like Hirayama.
 So at peace.
 Jealous of his contentment I thought, “I wish I were as humble/content as he.”
 How ironic is that?
 At the same time, though, I also wanted to be Andrew Neiman of <i>Whiplash</i>.
-I even felt like I was living out, or going to live out, the plot of the movie whether that would be through my job, or my future schooling endeavors, or both.
+I even felt like I was living out, or going to live out, the plot of the movie through my job, future schooling endeavors, or both.
 I related to Andrew and his foolish quest to achieve a measure of greatness, thus I was thrilled by the end of the movie: Andrew does succeed and becomes what he set out to shissing become.
-At least in my interpretation.
-Apparently the truth, and what made me so introspective in the first place, was that the director intended Andrew's story to be more like an Icarus allegory... oh crap.
+I later leanerd that the director intended Andrew's story to be more like an Icarus allegory... oh crap.

 It is growth, ya know.
 Especially now as the future is uncertain (writing in the Winter and Spring of 2025...)
 I am okay with good enough, hah.